Ish45883/Chess_Engine.cpp/README.md

 **Note:**
 This is a prototype and a phase one beta model.
 Castling, checks, and checkmates are not yet implemented.
 Await further improvements

+This repository does not contain primary source code.
+Kindly contact author for the same.

 ## Demo
  Below is a snapshot of the program running using the system terminal.